pdyxs/gottagetoutathisspace/src/content/Game-Fuel/Story.md

-You're huddled in a warehouse, messaging some friends scattered across the system.
+You're huddled in the dark, messaging some friends scattered across the system.
 Your supplies are running low, and going outside is risky at best.

 You're about to fall asleep when there's a ping on your phone - a human ship is in a nearby system!
 It's name: __{shipName}__ - designation __{shipCode}__.